Procrastination

 Fixing the Problem

-So then how do those of us who procrastinate fix the problem?
+So then how do those of us (and I have struggled with procrastination too) who procrastinate fix the problem?

 Mastering our thoughts is what is required.